knetikmedia/iOS-SDK/README.md

 })
 ```
 ### Login Failed ###
-in case of failed login you need to show to the user the error_description message
+in case of failed login you will need to show the error_description message to the User

 ```
 #!json